fingerskier/quotient/README.md

 If a user is not logged in and tries to access a secure feature, they should be restricted and redirected to login with a friendly message.

 ## Test: Session persistence
-When a user logs in and later returns to the application, their session should be restored and they should not need to log in again.
+When a user logs in and later (less the 3 days) returns to the application, their session should be restored and they should not need to log in again.

 ## Test: Failed login feedback
 If a user enters incorrect credentials, they should see a clear error message and be given the opportunity to try again or reset their password.